-Item 53: Compare food items served on the day of review to the written menu prepared by the center.
+Item 66: Compare food items served on the day of review to the written menu prepared by the center.
 Menus should accurately reflect which food items were served to meet the meal pattern requirements.
 Menu substitutions should be appropriate and recorded on the menu.
 While this item should be not a finding, technical assistance should be provided.

-Item 54: Observe and determine if the meal contains all the required components.
+Item 67: Observe and determine if the meal contains all the required components.
 For further guidance on meal pattern requirements, refer to 7 CFR 226.20 and the Food Crediting Guide.

-Item 55: Observe and determine that the required components were prepared and served in sufficient quantities.
+Item 68: Observe and determine that the required components were prepared and served in sufficient quantities.
 The meal service may be pre-plated or family-style.
 For further guidance on family-style meal service in the Child and Adult Care Food Program, see FNS Instruction 783-9, Rev. 2, Family Style Meal Service in the Child and Adult Care Food Program.

-Item 56: Observe the meal counts taken and recorded on the Weekly Menu and Food Service Record.
+Item 69: Observe the meal counts taken and recorded on the Weekly Menu and Food Service Record.
 An accurate system is based on an actual count of participants served and must consistently yield correct results.
-Examples of meal count methods that are NOT accurate are plate counts, use of enrollment/attendance data for meal count, other figures derived from enrollment and/or attendance data, etc. Counts must be taken at the time of service or directly after the service of the meal.
+Examples of meal count methods that are not accurate are plate counts, use of enrollment/attendance data for meal count, other figures derived from enrollment and/or attendance data, etc. Counts must be taken at the time of service or directly after the service of the meal.
 Determine if an appropriate count is being taken.

-Item 57: While adult staff persons may eat with enrolled participants, and these "non-program" adults must be recorded on the Weekly Menu and Food Service Record, they cannot be claimed for reimbursement.
-If the center serves "non-program" adults, determine if the organization is recording this information on the weekly menu and ensure these adults are not being claimed on the claim for reimbursement.
+Item 70: While adult staff persons may eat with enrolled participants, and these "non-program" adults must be recorded on the Weekly Menu and Food Service Record, they cannot be claimed for reimbursement.
+If the center serves "non-program" adults, determine if the organization is recording this.